gingkolane/how_are_you/README.md

 Each view group has multiple phone screens with live implementation of all the functionality.

 Built With:
-* React/Redux(Redux Starter Kit) - Frontend Framework
+* React/Redux/Redux Toolkit(formerly Redux Starter Kit) - Frontend Framework
 * Ruby on Rails - Backend API
 * MySQL database
 * JWT authentication